 A batch ticket is a document that outlines the steps necessary to complete a batch of products.
 This document ensures that all products are made according to the exact specifications and helps prevent defects.

-In other words, the batch ticket is the documentation accompanying each batch.
+In other words, it is the documentation accompanying each batch.
 This term is used in the manufacturing process.
-It includes the instruction on how to use the product and the specifications of the end product.
+It includes instructions on how to use the product and the specifications of the end product.
 In short, the batch ticket is the document the vendor provides to his customer for each batch.

 Batch Ticket Definition